loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

+- How might I make this project more challenging or interesting for you?

+- How could I do a better job communicating with you?

-- What can I do to make things more manageable?
+- What is the biggest challenge you are currently facing?
+How can I help with that?

-- I’m trying to make my 1-on-1s better and would appreciate your honest feedback on this one — what did you like about it, and what could be improved?

-- Where do you think I can be most helpful?

 ## Career development

-- What professional goals would you like to accomplish in the next 6 to 12 months, and what makes you say that?

-- What big questions do you have about your career opportunities in the future?
+- Where do you see yourself in three years?
+Five years?

-- What skills do you have that you think are underutilized?
+- Are there any projects you’d really like to work on if you were given the opportunity?

+- If you were to create your ideal position, how would it differ from what you are currently doing?

 ## Conversation starters

-- How are you?
-How is life outside of work?

-- How’s it going?
+- So, what’s on your mind? (or Anything on your mind?)

-- Would you update me on Project X?
+- Tell me a story...

+- What have you been doing for fun lately?

 ## Job satisfaction

-- What interests you about the project(s) you’re currently working on, and why?
+- What’s the best part of your job?

 - What’s a recent situation you wish you handled differently?
 What would you change?

-- What are you most excited about?
+- How many hours a day do you feel you’re productive?
+How could we help you be more productive?

 ## Other

+- What questions do you have about the project?

 - What’s one thing we could change about work for you that would improve your personal life?

-- As a kid, what did you want to be when you grew up?

-- What did you do for fun in the past that you haven’t had as much time for lately?
+- What would you be doing right now if we weren’t having this meeting?
+How do you feel about being taken away from that task?

 ## Team and company

-- Which areas would you would like more feedback on?

-- What additional resources from me would be helpful for you as you solve this problem?

-- How would you say we're doing at working together as team?
-What makes you say that?
+- What’s the No. 1 problem with our organization?
+Why?

+- Are there any meetings or discussions you feel you should be a part of that you’re not?
+Are you included in any you don’t want to be a part of?

+- What’s an inexpensive thing we could do to improve our office environment for the team?

 ## Work-life

-- What part of the day do you have the most energy and focus?
-When do you have the least?
-What changes could we make to your work schedule to accommodate this?

-- How are you going to approach this?

-- What was difficult this week? what have you learned?
+- What does your ideal weekday look like?

+- What were your biggest time wasters or roadblocks last week or the week before?

+- When is your next vacation?

 <!-- end of questions -->
 ### Key Updates 🔑